-8.2.21.
+8.2.20.
 Hanrahan-Krueger BSDF (hk)

-Parameter Type Description material string Name of a material preset, see Table 5.
+Parameter Туре Description material string Name of a material preset, see Table 5.
 (Default: skin1) sigmaS spectrum or texture Specifies the scattering coefficient of the internal layer.
-(Default: based on material) sigmaA spectrum or texture Specifies the absorption coefficient of the internal layer.
-(Default: based on material) sigmaT & albedo spectrum or texture Optional: Alternatively, the scattering and absorption coefficients may also be specified using the extinction coefficient sigmaT and the single-scattering albedo.
+(De-fault: based on material) sigmaA spectrum or texture Specifies the absorption coefficient of the internal layer.
+(Default: based on material) sigmaT & albedo spectrum or texture Optional: Alternatively, the scattering and absorption coef- ficients may also be specified using the extinction coefficient sigmaT and the single-scattering albedo.
 Note that only one of the parameter passing conventions can be used at a time (i.e. use either sigmaS&sigmaA or sigmaT&albedo) thickness float Denotes the thickness of the layer. (should be specified in inverse units of sigmaA and sigmaS) (Default: 1) (Nested plugin) phase A nested phase function instance that represents the type of scattering interactions occurring within the layer

-$\sigma_s = 2$, $\sigma_a = 0.1$, thickness= 0.1
+(a) An index-matched scattering layer with parameters (b) Example of the HK model with a dielectric coating $\sigma_s = 2$ , $\sigma_a = 0.1$ , thickness= 0.1